tensorforce/tensorforce/README.rst

    bazel run //tensorforce:lab_runner

-Please note that we have not implemented any lab specific algorithms yet, and these instructions just explain connectivity in case someone wants to get started there.
+Please note that we have not tried to reproduce any lab results yet, and these instructions just explain connectivity in case someone wants to get started there.